wendyverdonk93/docs/content/integrations/plugins/magento2/old/faq/why-is-a-specific-payment-method-not-visible-in-my-checkout.md

 read_more: "."
 ---

-When you enabled a payment method, it should always be visible - even when your API key is incorrect -.
+When you enabled a payment method, it should always be visible, even when your API Key is incorrect.

-Be sure that when you use the [Rico Neitzel Payment Filter](https://github.com/riconeitzel/PaymentFilter) that you set the payment method as active in that plugin.
+Payment methods may also not be visible in the checkout due to the following:

+- When another gateway filter outside of MultiSafepay is activated, for example, the one from [Rico Neitzel Payment Filter](https://github.com/riconeitzel/PaymentFilter)
+- Configuration errors in the Magento 2 backend and/or in the database, that prevent changes from being saved.
+- The _Enabled in checkout_ is unchecked for the ‘MultiSafepay payment method’.
+For the MultiSafepay payment method, there is an _Enabled in checkout_ configuration option, which does not show the gateway in the checkout if it is set to _Disabled_.